ARPA-SIMC/arkimaps/GLOSSARY.rst

 Flavor
 ======

-A named set of default arguments for steps_.
+A named set of default arguments for `recipe steps`_.

 Specifying different sets of default arguments can be useful for rendering the same recipes, for example, on different areas, or with different branding or